K-State Research and Extension Multicultural Summer Research Fellowship

 Students may also attend summer classes on research ethics and compliance, and informal seminars and meetings of the research groups as part of the process of becoming members of the research team.

-This summer the students that were selected into the 2016 K-State Research and Extension Multicultural Undergraduate and Graduate Summer Research Fellowship Program represented the following Universities: Prairie View A&M University, Fort Valley State University, and North Carolina A&T State University.
+This summer the students that were selected into the 2017 K-State Research and Extension Multicultural Undergraduate and Graduate Summer Research Fellowship Program represented the following Universities: Prairie View A&M University, Florida A&M University, North Carolina A&T State University, and Kansas State University.
 Attached are the research abstracts by each student that participated in the program.